piotrmurach/queen/README.md

 Reprimands:

-freddie.rb:1:20: Profanity: prostitute may be viewed as offensive.
+freddie.rb:3:25: prostitute may be viewed as offensive.
+Consider removing this word.

 1 file checked, 1 reprimand given.
 ```